 - Contracts like the harvest agreement, potential leases, rubber supply agreements, the implementation of an agreement to skim the founder benefits from the overall project structure and similar tasks.

 - Thai tax structuring and international tax planning for the whole group of companies.

 Given the current economic and political situation, the perfect time for a rubber investment in Thailand is now – whether it is a greenfield project, a rubber farm acquisition or a rubber investment funds.

-PUGNATORIUS Ltd. advises foreign investors how to successfully acquire and restructure rubber plantation farms in Thailand in compliance with local legislation and with a solid protection mechanism.
-It provides direct access to markets and industries, business connections and major industry players, government agencies and key decision makers.
+PUGNATORIUS Ltd. advises foreign investors on how to successfully acquire and restructure rubber plantation farms in Thailand in compliance with local legislation and with a solid protection mechanism.
+It provides direct access to markets and industries, business connections and major industry players, government agencies and key decision-makers.

 Thai rubber latex, rubber thread, latex concentrate, latex glove, number one latex in thailand, tocom rubber, rubberthai, natural rubber price, rubber price today, synthetic rubber price, sgx rubber, afet rubber, rubber daily price